fed/javascript30/25-events/README.md

 * `event.target` is the element you've actually clicked on

 And they are not always the same, particularly for nested elements.

+⚠️ **Heads up!** For `this` to be the element, you can't use fat arrow functions on your event handler.
+Use a proper function instead. ⚠️